“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-Warm weather on its way (or already blazing in some parts of the country!) kickstarting another season of grilling and chilling.
+We’re deep into the dog days of summer and another season of grilling and chilling.
 From summer festivals to backyard BARK-BQs, it’s important for pet parents to be aware of these 7 summertime treats that are dangerous to dogs.

 Not only can the carbonation in beer lead to gastric distress or deadly bloat, the hops used to make beer are extremely toxic to dogs.
 Further, dogs are far more sensitive to ethanol (the type of alcohol found in beer and wine, produced by the fermentation of sugars by yeast) than humans and ingesting even a small amount can lead to significant intoxication.

 Dogs will fare much better when simply provided with lots of fresh, cool water.
-But, if sharing a beer with your best friend is an appealing summertime treat, pop open a bottle of Bowser Beer, a non-alcoholic brew especially for dogs.
+But, if sharing a beer with your best friend is an appealing summertime treat, pop open a bottle of BarkBrew, a non-alcoholic brew, especially for dogs.
 In chicken or beef varieties, not only are they tasty, they contain healthy vitamins and glucosamine for joint health!

 2. Ice Cream